EngrEeshaKhan/AI-Powered_PTA-CTDISR-Compliance-Audit-System/README.md

 **Design philosophy:** the AI is an assistant, not a decision-maker.
 Every AI-generated finding is explicitly labeled and must pass through an auditor review step (`Draft → Generated → Reviewed → Finalized`) before it counts as an official result.

 ## 2. Problem Statement

+- CTDISR compliance audits require cross-referencing dozens of policy/advisory documents against each control, often manually, using search-in-PDF or spreadsheet lookups.